OpanoDev/SolidVault/README.md

 # SolidVault

-Blockchain-based simple, secure password and data management for individuals and teams.
+Blockchain-based advanced, secure password and data management for individuals and teams.

 Blockchain Backend must be integrated in the next Version.